starknet-edu/starknet-cairo-101/README.md

 ## Introduction​

+Hey there!

-Starknet is a general-purpose Validity Rollup on the Ethereum mainnet.
-It is a layer 2 scaling solution allowing developers to build applications on top of Ethereum without compromising security, decentralization, and censorship resistance.
+Welcome to Starknet, a general-purpose Validity Rollup on the Ethereum mainnet.
+It's a layer 2 scaling solution that lets developers build applications on top of Ethereum without compromising security, decentralization, and censorship resistance.

+This workshop is designed to help you read Cairo code and Starknet smart contracts to understand syntax.
+Don't worry, you don't need to code or install anything on your machine to follow and complete it. **You can do it all from your browser**.

-This workshop is a set of smart contracts deployed on Starknet Alpha on testnet.
-Each smart contract is an exercise/puzzle - outlining a Cairo Smart contract language feature.
+The workshop is a set of smart contracts deployed on Starknet Alpha on testnet.
+Each smart contract is an exercise/puzzle that outlines a feature of the Cairo Smart contract language.

-Completing the exercise will credit you with points in the form of an [ERC20 token](contracts/token/TDERC20.cairo).
-The token is worth nothing, but it’s a fun way to get you to complete the exercises.
+Completing the exercises will earn you points in the form of an [ERC20 token](contracts/token/TDERC20.cairo).
+The token may not have any monetary value, but it's a fun way to get you to complete the exercises.

-​
-This workshop focuses on **reading** Cairo code and Starknet smart contracts to understand syntax.
-You **do not need to code or install anything** on your machine to follow and complete it.​
+Hope you have fun participating in this workshop!

 ## What you will learn